I am trying to find out why $(\log(n))^{99} = o(n^{\frac{1}{99}})$. I tried to find the limit as this fraction goes to zero.

 But I'm not sure how I can reduce this expression.

-Try a common trick: express both functions as $e^{\dots}$ and compare the exponents; if their ratio tends to $0$ or $\infty$, so does the original quotient (since $e^x$ is monotone).
+Try a common trick: express both functions as $e^{\dots}$ and compare the exponents; if their ratio tends to $0$ or $\infty$, so does the original quotient (see here for the full rule).